Joining the Red Plaid Nation

-For being one of the state’s foremost tourism images, the Pictured Rocks are shockingly undervisited, especially by Michiganders.
-Preservationists had a long battle on their hands to pry the area from the lumber industry’s greedy fingers.
-By the time the lakeshore was established as public land in 1966, popular imagination was much more obsessed with the far west–the Rockies, the Pacific Northwest, the coast of California.
+For being one of the state's foremost tourism images, the Pictured Rocks are shockingly undervisited, especially by Michiganders.
+Preservationists had a long battle on their hands to pry the area from the lumber industry's greedy fingers.
+By the time the lakeshore was established as public land in 1966, popular imagination was much more obsessed with the far west--the Rocky Mountains, the Pacific Northwest, the coast of California.

 Today, Instagram is swollen with images of Bixby Bridge, Lake Diablo and the sea stacks of Cannon Beach; meanwhile, you'd be hard-pressed to find a selfie taken beside what 19th-century documentarian Henry Rowe Schoolcraft called "some of the most sublime and commanding views in nature."

 Part of that is because Pictured Rocks National Lakeshore remains today, as it was for the explorers of the 17th and 18th centuries, "the fag end of the world."
 Getting there at all requires a road trip of several hours from any major airport.
 As a result, the old-growth forests and sheer overlooks of Lake Superior go unnamed and largely unnoticed.
 The only way to see them is to travel the North Country Trail.

 A post shared by Chelsea Batten (@thechelseagrin) on Jun 12, 2017 at 9:04am PDT